-【SaaS Inbound Marketing Case Study – Acquiring Customers】
+【SaaS Inbound Marketing Website Case Study – Acquiring Customers】

 Zapier is a SaaS company that creates automation within more than 2,000 digital apps, to simplify the repetitive tasks without complex coding or developers.
 The simple interface allows almost anyone to control and setup with ease, and have attracted over 3 million people ever since 2011.
 Their website is well made for both acquiring newcomers and nurturing current customers.